MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cardpart-page.md

             }
         }

-        area(FactBoxes)
+        // Display the card part on the Factbox area area(FactBoxes)
         {
             part("Customer Sales History"; "Customer Sales History")
             {
-                // Filter on the sales orders that relate to the customer on the card page.
+                // Filter on the sales history that relate to the customer on the card page.
                 SubPageLink = "No." = FIELD("No.");
             }
         }